BradleyCodeU/bradleycodeu.github.io/_apcsa/ch6loops/Ch6SoloLrnConditionalsAndLoops.md

 title: SoloLrn Java Conditionals and Loops
 ---

-Go to [sololearn.com/Play/Java](https://www.sololearn.com/Play/Java) and complete Module 2: "Conditionals and Loops" (all 18 questions)
+Go to [sololearn.com/learning/1068](https://www.sololearn.com/learning/1068) and complete Module 2: "Conditionals and Loops" Lesson 11.1 to Code Project 20: Loan Calculator.
+You do not need to do the Practice activities.

 Show Mr Riley when finished